textasdata/tada2023/index.md

 Conference events will be held at UMass Amherst, specifically at:

 1. The Commonwealth Honors College Events Hall.
-On Google Maps, use [Roots Café, 157 Commonwealth Ave](https://maps.app.goo.gl/axc9LzLyJ7DMM8QY9).
-It's a large room next to the cafe.
+[Map link: Roots Café, 157 Commonwealth Ave](https://maps.app.goo.gl/axc9LzLyJ7DMM8QY9).
+It's a large room next to Roots Cafe.
 Most sessions, including all talks, will be held here.
 2. The Campus Center Hotel (a.k.a.
 Hotel UMass), specifically the Amherst Room on the 10th floor.
-Google Maps: [Campus Center](https://maps.app.goo.gl/AmKDqGrUH8gP2cre6).
+[Map link: Campus Center](https://maps.app.goo.gl/AmKDqGrUH8gP2cre6).
 Poster sessions, along with the Thursday afternoon cash bar and and Friday breakfast, will be held here.

 They're a 6 minute walk apart.
 [Walking directions](https://goo.gl/maps/BuBRHGKQNfsCNnvE6):